vetschn/eclabfiles/README.md

 >>> ecf.parse("./mpt_files/test_01_OCV.mpt")
 ```

 The returned data structure may look quite different depending on which file type you read in as the different filetypes also store the same data in very different ways.
+See [section filetypes](#Filetypes)

 ### `to_df`